 Driven by the growing popularity of mobile devices and ecommerce, the outlook for web designers is still positive, but it is not a good choice for someone who doesn’t have the requisite training and skills and is looking for a new business to start that has low barriers to entry.

 As with so many other businesses, the internet has had a huge impact on the travel industry—statistics show that the number of retail travel agencies has declined by 60% since the mid-1990's.

 Budget-conscious travelers can scour online travel booking sites such as Expedia and get instant access to airfares, hotels, and transportation—why have someone else book your trip?

+This combined with the general decline in the prices of appliances and electronics has decimated the number of independent repair businesses.
 Most manufacturers offer extended warranties on new appliances and warranty repairs are handled by designated warranty depots.